Navigating the Weekly Work Search Requirement

 - You must have at least 1 employer contact in your weekly efforts.

-- Attending a workshop provided by an American Job Center.
+- Attending a workshop or participating in reemployment activities provided by an American Job Center; or searching job postings.

 - Creating a reemployment plan.